When Someone Acts Entitled: How to Respond Without Losing Yourself

 I’ve been called entitled before.
 Especially on social media.
 Usually by people who see my identity and life as one of privilege—and they’re not wrong.
 I’ve had access to things others haven’t.
 I’ve been safe in ways others haven’t.
 I’ve had ease that others are still fighting for.

-We’re all connected.
-None of us is more or less entitled to dignity, joy, or care.
+None of us is more entitled to dignity, joy, or care than anyone else.
 But we do have different starting lines.
-And if someone names a gap, I want to look—not to shrink in shame, but to expand in compassion.
+And when someone names a gap, I try to look—not to shrink, but to grow in awareness.

 Everyone Wants Something

-At the core of entitled behavior is often a deep desire.
+At the core of behavior we call entitled is often a deep desire.

-The person who demands more from the server?
-They may feel invisible in their own life and are trying to assert control somewhere—anywhere.
+The person demanding more from the server may feel invisible in their own life and is trying to assert control somewhere—anywhere.

-The friend who assumes your time?
-They may be scared of being abandoned and are clinging to you in the only way they know how.
+The friend who assumes your time may be afraid of being abandoned and clinging in the only way they know how.

 None of that excuses the behavior.
-But it explains it.
+But it can help explain it.

-And when we see the pain underneath the entitlement, we can soften our reaction—even if we still need to say “no.”
+And when we see the pain underneath the entitlement, our response can soften—even if our boundary stays firm.

 Staying True to Yourself